Ashambu Laughingthrush

 Interesting Facts About the Ashambu Laughingthrush

-• 1The Ashambu Laughingthrush is named after the Ashambu Hills, reflecting its highly localized range in southern India.
+• 1The Ashambu Laughingthrush is named after the Ashambu Hills, one of the biodiversity hotspots in the Western Ghats.

 Ashambu Laughingthrush Conservation Status